crhaugen/J.A.R.V.I.S/README.md

 # J.A.R.V.I.S
 JARVIS is a discord bot written in python with the discord.py library.

-JARVIS performs a number of useful utilities to users.
+JARVIS performs a number of useful utilities for users.

 ## Some utilities JARVIS has (more to come):